preranavarsha770/Factors-affecting-Life-Expectancy/demo.md

 This provides the summary distribution of dataset of how widely the data has been spread.

 ![summary](https://user-images.githubusercontent.com/60514533/74390812-5999a800-4dd0-11ea-8bac-2545ac6d2dca.PNG)

+## Regression Analysis

+We know that lower the p-value (<0.05) , more is the significance.
+From the below analysis we can observe the p values which may more significant role than the others.

 # Correlation Scatter Plot matrix